 My research is particularly focused on the adoption of graph neural networks for state representation learning and behavior planning.
 Within this domain, there are multiple candidate topics that I can offer to interested master or bachelor students.
 In general, feel free to contact me by email if you are interested in any of the currently available topics or have specific ideas for potential research directions yourself (please attach your grades and a resume).

-- [MA] Encoding the Future: Deep Representations for Traffic using Graph Neural Networks
+- [BA/MA] Encoding the Future: Deep Representations for Traffic using Graph Neural Networks

 - [MA] Deep Generative Models for Road Network Synthesis

 - Salih Can Yurtkulu (MA): "Deep Generative Models for Road Network Synthesis"